 In the fall of 2007, DDCF also launched the African Health Initiative, with the goal of strengthening health systems in sub-Saharan Africa.

-The Building Bridges Program, which seeks to increase public understanding of Islamic cultures through media and the arts, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.
+The Building Bridges Program, which seeks to advance relationships, increase understanding and reduce bias between Muslim and non-Muslim communities, is funded through the Doris Duke Foundation for Islamic Art and is headquartered in DDCF's offices in New York.

 The Museums and Centers

-In her will, Doris Duke requested that several operating foundations manage the museums and centers listed below.
-She expressed her wishes that they be opened for public visitation and used for educational programs.
-The operating foundations receive funding from the Doris Duke Charitable Foundation.
+In her will, Doris Duke expressed her wishes that three of her former properties be opened for public visitation and used for educational programs.
+Each of the following receive funding from and oversight by the Doris Duke Charitable Foundation.

 - Duke Farms, a 2,700-acre center in Hillsborough, New Jersey.